 How to Make Marinara Sauce – Step by Step

-- Start out by sautéing your onion and garlic in a couple of tablespoons of olive oil for a few minutes.
+- Start out by sautéing your onion in a couple of tablespoons of olive oil for a few minutes.
 Make sure to cook over a medium-low heat, stirring frequently to prevent the garlic from burning.